Obrisk/obrisk-resale/README.rst

 :License: MIT

-Bootcamp is an open source **enterprise social network** of open purpose, on which you can build for your own ends.
+obrisk is an open source **enterprise social network** of open purpose, on which you can build for your own ends.

 The project has four basic apps: